sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-webdynpro-app/cp-portal-cloud-foundry-webdynpro-app.md

 3. Name the group `Purchase Orders`.

-4. In the **Assignments** panel, click inside the search box on the right of the screen, to show all available apps.
+4. In the **Assignments** panel, delete inside the search box on the right of the screen, to show all available apps.
 You should see the  `Search POs` app.

 5. In the list, click **+** to assign the `Search POs` app to your group.